luslab/oz-bulk-rnaseq/D. Alignment.md

 	- quantification: stringtie
 	- differential expression: ballgown (R package)

+### Global > Local Alignment
 The aligners first align to a global index (slow) & then to a local index (faster):
-- global indexing: tries to anchor the first 28
+- global indexing: tries to anchor the first 28 bp of the read to the ference genome > find the global location in the genome of where the read belongs
+- local indexing: extends the anchor base by base

 When choosing an aligner, we need to decide what features the aligner should provide:
 -   Alignment algorithm: global, local, or semi-global?